By/ Last Modified On January 30, 2023

 This list includes staple gluten-free ingredients that we keep in our kitchen for baking.
 If you think I am missing an important ingredient, please let me know in the comments below and I will get it added.
-Don’t forget to check out my Gluten-Free Baking Basics for tips before you start baking.
+Don't forget to check out How to bake gluten free before you start baking.

 Disclaimer: This post contains affiliate links.
 If you purchase something from one of the links it doesn't cost you anything extra.

 Here are some of the standard ingredients you are going to want to keep on hand for baking gluten-free.

 - Sugar and Brown Sugar - Many of my recipes use sugar or brown sugar.
 These are standard baking ingredients found in most kitchens.

 - Honey - I use honey in some of my paleo recipes.

 - Maple Syrup - I use this in my paleo and grain-free recipes when I want a more milk flavor.